Pylons/pyramid/docs/narr/hooks.rst

 -------------------

-The default calling conventions for view callables are documented in the :ref:`views_chapter`.
+The default calling conventions for view callables are documented in the :ref:`views_chapter` chapter.
 You can change the way users define view callbles by employing a :term:`view mapper`.

 A view mapper is an object that accepts a set of keyword arguments and which returns a callable.
 The returned callable is called with the :term:`view